jason-qin2/unravel/README.md

-In your Google Chrome browser, go to chrome://extensions/ Turn on developer mode and click "Load Unpacked" Select the build folder in unravel
+In your Google Chrome browser, go to chrome://extensions/ Turn on developer mode and click "Load Unpacked" Select the build folder in the unravel folder

 You are now able to utilize unravel!